HarishK21/FraudShield/README.md

-# NorthMaple Bank + FraudShield
+# FraudShield

-NorthMaple Bank + FraudShield is a two-app fraud detection project built for real-time behavioral risk monitoring in online banking.
+FraudShield is a real-time fraud detection project for behavioral risk monitoring in online banking.

-- `banker` (port `3000`): customer-facing banking app that emits behavioral telemetry during transfer flows.
 - `fraudshield` (port `3001`): analyst dashboard that scores sessions, creates alerts/cases, and shows investigation context.
+- `banker` (port `3000`): synthetic banking client used to generate transfer sessions and behavioral telemetry.

 Built with `railtracks`.